oceanbase/ob-operator/README.md

 kubectl apply -f https://raw.githubusercontent.com/oceanbase/ob-operator/2.2.0_release/deploy/cert-manager.yaml
 ```

 Storage of OceanBase cluster in this example relies on [local-path-provisioner](https://github.com/rancher/local-path-provisioner), which should be installed beforehand.
 You should confirm that there is enough disk space in storage destination of local-path-provisioner.
-If you decide to deploy OceanBase cluster in production environment, it is recommended to use other storage solutions like [Rook](https://rook.io/) and [Longhorn](https://longhorn.io/).
+If you decide to deploy OceanBase cluster in production environment, it is recommended to use other storage solutions.
 We have provided a compatible table for storage solutions that we tested in section [Storage Compatibility](#storage-compatibility).

 ### Deploy ob-operator